Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr

-\textbf{2.} In all models, the disc-magnetosphere interaction is a strongly non-stationary process, where the inner disc oscillates.
-The total time-averaged accretion rate in the disc is $\dot M_d=(1.0, 0.55, 0.44)\times 10^{17}$ g/s in the above three models, respectively.
+\textbf{2.} In both models, the disc-magnetosphere interaction is a strongly non-stationary process, where the inner disc oscillates.
+The total time-averaged accretion rate in the disc is $\dot M_d=(1.0, 0.55)\times 10^{17}$ g/s in the above two models, respectively.

-\textbf{3.} The models predict that $80, 85$ and $72$ per cent of the inner disk matter is ejected into the conically-shaped winds, for $\tilde\mu=30, 60$ and $100$, respectively.
+\textbf{3.} Most of the inner disc matter is ejected into conically-shaped winds, and a much smaller part accretes onto the star.
+Our axisymmetric model is not precise in providing the accretion rate onto the star, due to unknown diffusivity rate.

 \textbf{4.} The main flaring variability can be explained through the processes in the non-stationary outflows (possibly by the radiation in shocks).
 The time-averaged total energy budget in the outflows, $2\times10^{33}$ erg/s, is sufficient for explaining the flares observed in different wavebands.